iblh/hexo-theme-material/_posts/2013-10-12-qgis-server-centos.md

 ---
 layout: post
-title: icoast ~ Setting up a QGIS server and PostGIS on CentOS 6
+title: Setting up a QGIS server and PostGIS on CentOS 6
 author: iocast
 excerpt: This post describes how to setup a QGSI server and PostGIS on CentOS 6.
 categories: blog